-- Gluten-free: there is no gluten in the ingredients of these bars making it suitable for coeliacs and those who need to omit wheat or gluten as part of their dietary requirements.
-Disclaimer: always check the labels of the ingredients if you suffer from a food allergy or intolerance.
+- Gluten-free: There is no gluten in the ingredients of these bars making them suitable for coeliacs and those who need to omit wheat or gluten as part of their dietary requirements.

 - Paleo-friendly: In case you're following a paleo diet, stick to dark chocolate for the coating to make these bounties paleo-friendly!